webconnex/slate/source/includes/_webhook_events.md

 }
 ```

 The sms event is fired whenever followup sms donation is created.
+Please contact support if you are interested in joining the "Reoccurring SMS Donation Notification" Beta test program.

 Note: This only includes followup donations, the initial text 2 give donation is sent though the `New Registrations/Orders` webhook.